 First off, it should be said that starting your own mobile welding company is not a decision to be taken lightly.
 If you make a mistake while working for an employer and your weld ends up breaking in service, the worst that can happen is you get fired.
 But if a weld breaks with your company name backing it, in some situations you can be bankrupted by the damages that you’ll be liable to pay.
 On top of that, other perils in this industry include long delays in getting paid and complicated regulatory policies on providing welding services.
 To help manage these obstacles, I made sure to both create a long-term game plan for my business’ financials, and thoroughly research the various markets to understand their unique demands.

 The Financials of a Mobile Welding Business

-During this phase you’ll slowly be exposed to the different markets in the industry.
-It’s worth paying close attention their differences so that you can plan to prepare your company for the type of jobs that you would like to eventually get.
+During this phase, you’ll slowly be exposed to the different markets in the industry.
+It’s worth paying close attention to their differences so that you can plan to prepare your company for the type of jobs that you would like to eventually get.

 Some Various Markets in the Mobile Welding Industry

 You’ll need to first study the markets in your area and then decide on which ones you would like to focus on.
 That’s because various mobile welding companies can vary greatly from one another in terms of the customers that they target, the liability that they’re exposed to, and the regulations that they follow.

 For instance, one market you could potentially target is residential.
 You’ll often be asked to work on small projects such as personal vehicles, fix broken gates and repair shelving units.
 The liability for this market is very low, though these customers are often not prepared to spend hundreds of dollars or more for a service visit, and for that, you will have to deal with more haggling in this market than any other.
 To read about pricing for mobile welders, click here.
 For someone new to welding and looking for a side job, residential customers could be the perfect learning experience.